UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 Over (139.5)

-UConn has gone 20-9-0 against the spread, while Arkansas' ATS record this season is 15-18-0.
+UConn is 20-9-0 against the spread this season compared to Arkansas' 15-18-0 ATS record.
 The Huskies have gone over the point total in 18 games, while Razorbacks games have gone over 15 times.
-The teams score an average of 152.8 points per game, 13.3 more points than this matchup's total.
-UConn has a 9-1 record against the spread while going 8-2 overall in the past 10 games.
-Arkansas has gone 5-5 against the spread and 5-5 overall in its last 10 games.
+The two teams score 152.8 points per game, 13.3 more points than this matchup's total.
+UConn is 9-1 against the spread and 8-2 overall over its past 10 contests, while Arkansas has gone 5-5 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.